-Eligible students in Architecture/Landscape/Interiors, Communication Arts, Digital Media, Fine Arts, and Product Design departments may pursue an Interdisciplinary Concentration by taking courses in Architecture/Landscape/Interiors, Communication Arts, Digital Media, Fine Arts, Product Design, and/ or Toy Design on a space available basis.
+Eligible students in

+Architecture/Landscape/Interiors, Communication Arts, Digital Media, Fine Arts, and Product Design departments may pursue an Interdisciplinary Concentration by taking courses in Architecture/Landscape/Interiors, Communication Arts, Digital Media, Fine Arts, Liberal Arts and Sciences, Product Design, and/or Toy Design on a space available basis.
 Fashion Design courses currently are not available as elective courses to students outside of the major.

-Because of the curricular requirements of the Fashion Design and Toy Design programs, students in these majors are not able to participate in the Interdisciplinary Concentration.
+Because of the curricular requirements of the Fashion Design and Toy Design programs, students in these majors currently are not able to participate in the Interdisciplinary Concentration.